Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson3.md

 },
 ```

-You'll just test by running:
+You'll run a test with:

 `npm run test`